Humber-Game-Production/GAME259-2022-A/README.md

 ## Team Info
 **Team assigned to branch:**
-Combat Team
+Combat Team,
 **Combat Team Members:**
-Cole P
+- Cole P
-Ju-Chieh
+- Ju-Chieh
-Sargis
+- Sargis
-Tristan James
+- Tristan James

 ## Push Permission
 **Who have has access to approve pushs to this branch:**
 - Source Control Team
-- Team Lead Ju-Chieh
+- Ju-Chieh (Team Lead)

 ## Issues
 Any issues please contact Managment or the Source Control team via the GameProd A - 2022 discord channel